 A penile prosthesis is another treatment option for men with erectile dysfunction.
 These devices are either malleable (bendable) or inflatable.
 The simplest type of prosthesis consists of a pair of malleable rods surgically implanted within the erection chambers of the penis.
 With this type of implant the penis is always semi-rigid and merely needs to be lifted or adjusted into the erect position to initiate sex.
 This type of implant is a good choice for men with spinal cord injuries and/or limited hand strength.
-Today, many men choose a hydraulic, inflatable prosthesis, which allows a man to have an erection whenever he chooses and is much easier to conceal.
+Today, many men choose a hydraulic, inflatable prosthesis, which allows them to have an erection when they choose, and it's easier to conceal.
 It is also more natural.

 A penile implant is usually used when there is a clear medical cause for ED and when the problem is unlikely to resolve or improve naturally or with other medical treatments.
 Sometimes a penile prosthesis is implanted during surgery to reconstruct the penis when scarring has caused erections to curve (Peyronie's disease) or to treat severe cases of recurrent prolonged erections (priapism).